kakyoism/karagen/README.md

 ## Getting karagen

-- Download the installer for our platform from [the project release page](https://github.com/kakyoism/karagen/releases)
+- Download the installer for your platform from [the project release page](https://github.com/kakyoism/karagen/releases)